 The Feng Shui Nine Life Areas are a set of aspirations that all people have, and which ancient Feng Shui masters identified and classified thousands of years ago.
-These life areas are:

 - Career, Life Mission and Individuality

 - Marriage, Relationships and Partnerships